What are must-have features in a modern POS desktop system?

 Tags

-barcode scanner to check price
+barcode scanner vendors

-barcode scanner to check price
+barcode scanner vendors

 mobile POS system